ucsdlib/library-bash/_episodes/01-intro-shell.md

 You may also want to change the file name to something more descriptive.
 You can **move** it to a new name by using the `mv` or move command.
-To do this type `mv 829-0.txt gulliver.txt` and hit enter.
-This is equivalent to the 'rename file' function.

 ~~~
 mv 829-0.txt gulliver.txt
 ~~~
 {: .bash}

+This is equivalent to the 'rename file' function.

 Afterwards, when you perform a `ls` command, you will see that it is now `gulliver.txt`.